Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models: Machine-Learning Framework

 \subsection{Model architecture and training}

 A fully connected multilayer perceptron (MLP) classifier is implemented in \texttt{scikit-learn}.
 The network consists of two hidden layers with 64 neurons each and ReLU activations.
-Training uses the Adam optimiser with early stopping based on validation loss to reduce overfitting.
-The model outputs class probabilities over the four EOS families.
+Training is performed using the Adam optimiser with an initial learning rate of $10^{-3}$ and L2 regularisation strength $\alpha = 10^{-4}$.
+Mini-batch training is used with a batch size of 64.

+A maximum of 500 training epochs is allowed, with early stopping enabled to mitigate overfitting.
+An internal validation fraction of 0.15 is used, and training is terminated if the validation loss does not improve for 20 consecutive epochs.
+All random splits and model initialisation use a fixed random seed of 42 to ensure reproducibility.

+Input features are standardised using \texttt{StandardScaler}, transforming each feature to zero mean and unit variance.
+The scaler is fitted on the training set only and then applied to the validation and test sets to avoid information leakage.